suneeshjacob/ACRoD/docs/_build/html/_sources/RSSRSSR_code.rst.txt

 The above output shows that the superfluous DOF exists between the spherical joints joined by links 3,4 and 4,6 (since the link numbers are indexed from zero).
-And ``c_be`` represents the list of link numbers of the part that contains base and end-effector links (as explained here).
+And ``c_be`` represents the list of link numbers of the part that contains base and end-effector links (as explained in the `mathematics page`_).
 The complement list of ``c_be`` can be computed as shown below.

+.. _mathematics page: mathematics_behind_jacobian_formulation.html

 .. code:: py